Coral-Ann/bank-test/README.md

 - Convert the requirements into user stories.
 - Create a plan for my classes and objects.
 - Create the initial files (repo > README > git init > rspec init > gemfile).
-- Code each user story, test first (TDD).
+- Code each user story following the TDD process (feature test in irb > create unit test > create functionality by passing the test).
 - Consider edge case user stories to potentially add.